 Hello again!
 This week, I want to take you all back to a night London during my semester abroad.
 Besides experiencing what the city has to offer in amazing historical sites, cuisine, and fine arts, one of my favorite moments in London was actually when I explored it at 2 in the morning with my flatmates – via bicycle!

-Some background: all around London – and many major cities, actually – are bikes that you can rent out for a certain amount of time, to ride around the city and sightsee!
+All around London – and many major cities, actually – are bikes that you can rent out for a certain amount of time, to ride around the city and sightsee!
 It’s a great way to take in your surroundings while being environmentally friendly.
 I’ll admit, I hadn’t made use of the bikes during my time in London until that fateful nighttime ride – but that was also because I was in Mile End, which is an area in east London that’s a little…rundown, to put it nicely.
 It’s definitely developing, and has some merits!
 But, it’s no Shoreditch.
 Despite this, I was coaxed into exploring Mile End (and central London) during the wee hours.
 How, exactly?

 Well, it was around 2am on a weeknight, when I was hanging out with two of my five flatmates in our kitchen (we each had our own room/bathroom and shared the kitchen), and one of them asked if I had ever explored London “after-hours”.
 I hadn’t, of course, and was curious about what he was implying.
 It was then that he suggested the three of us rent bikes and ride from Mile End through central London, to see some of the famous sites when no one else was really around.